 Since it’s only fair to compare similarly-performing jackets, we will look at Gotham III, a down jacket, and Fuseform Cesium Anorak.

-Gotham III (check it out on Amazon.com) is made of DryVent 2L fabric and comes with 550 fill goose down for insulation.
+Gotham III (check it out at Amazon.com – #ad) is made of DryVent 2L fabric and comes with 550 fill goose down for insulation.
 This is a very warm down jacket as well as weatherproof, so you can wear it throughout winter, regardless of weather.

-As for Fuseform Cesium Anorak (check it out on Amazon.com), this jacket is a hoodie-like, just like the Iceland Anorak and it comes with a kangaroo pocket, adjustable hem and elasticized cuffs and hood.
+As for Fuseform Cesium Anorak, this jacket is hoodie-like, just like the Iceland Anorak and it comes with a kangaroo pocket, adjustable hem, and elasticized cuffs and hood.

 It is waterproof and breathable, suitable for different outdoor activities as it adapts quite well to movement.